ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/azure-cobalt-cicd-aks/azure-cobalt.md

 ## How do I create an AKS cluster with Arm-based Azure Cobalt 100 nodes using Terraform?

-You can create an Arm-based AKS cluster by following the steps in this [learning path](/learning-paths/servers-and-cloud-computing/aks/cluster_deployment/).
+You can create an Arm-based AKS cluster by following the steps in this Learning Path [*Create an Arm-based Kubernetes cluster on Microsoft Azure Kubernetes Service*](/learning-paths/servers-and-cloud-computing/aks/cluster_deployment/).
 Make sure to update the `main.tf` file with the correct VM as shown:

 ```console
 `vm_size` = `Standard_D2ps_v6`